marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 # Developer's Guide to Adding a New Language

 This guide walks you through adding support for a new language to the code indexer.
-The architecture is a **phased, strategy-driven pipeline** designed to be highly modular and extensible.
-You'll add new languages by creating small, focused "relationship handler" components that plug into this pipeline.
+The architecture is a **phased pipeline** designed to be modular and extensible.
+You'll add new languages by creating focused "relationship handler" and "extractor" components that plug into this pipeline.

-The process is entirely test-driven.
+The development process is entirely test-driven.
 You will first create tests and code samples, then implement the logic to make the tests pass.

 ## Static Analysis Philosophy